ngs-docs/2016-adv-begin-shell-genomics/README.rst

   > - send stdout to a file
   < - take stdin from a file
   | - take stdout from first command and make it stdin for second command
+  >> - appends stdout to a previously-existing file

 stderr (errors) can be redirected::